 design teaching programs for students from all over the world.

-has the best technical education colleges and universities in the
+has one of the best technical education colleges and universities in the

 world.
 International students from across the globe visit these

-universities for getting quality education.
+universities for quality higher education.
 The Chinese higher

 educational system is two tiered involving undergraduate as well as